PragyaGupta2912/The-Sparks-Foundation/README.md

+Data Science and Analytics Internship from GRIP at the Sparks Foundations..
-Task 2 - To Explore Supervised Machine Learning
+Task 2 - To explore Supervised Machine Learning using Linear Regression with two variables.